 The Christian Liberty Founders’ scholarships are $500 college scholarships given in honor of Pastor Paul D. Lindstrom and Susan Teegarden Morrison.
 Each scholarship is awarded to a graduating senior of Christian Liberty Academy who has demonstrated academic distinction and leadership capabilities while demonstrating a saving relationship with our Savior, the Lord Jesus Christ.
 The goal of these scholarships is to recognize and assist students who desire to excel in their area of God’s calling, so they may take dominion for Christ and be used by Him to expand His kingdom on earth.
 Student applicants must fulfill the following criteria:

-All application materials must be received in the Christian Liberty Academy day school office by Thursday, May 30, 2013.
+All application materials must be received in the Christian Liberty Academy day school office.

 Clich here to download the Founder's Scholarship application.